dgillead/budget-2-test/README.md

 # Budgeting Part 2

+## TODO
+* Allow user to search transactions by date.
+* Allow user to display last N transactions.
+* Figure out how to remove blank ID column from hirb display.
+* Add validations.

 Do you remember when we created a budgeting terminal-based program with the capability to save stuff to a CSV?
 We're going to continue building that app out with persisting data to a PostgreSQL database and through using real ActiveRecord.

 If you haven't started the challenge, that's okay!
 Let's start today with your pair.